COVID-19 Information and Resources

 Causes of Burnout

-Burnout is the result of a combination of factors and there are different pathways that ultimately lead to burnout for different individuals.
+Burnout is the result of a combination of factors.
+Individuals have their own pathways that ultimately lead to burnout.
 Some of the factors identified in the literature are as follows:

 • Administrative and technical burden, particularly navigating EMR systems